 The presented research is aimed to describe several essential characteristics for further geological modelling.
-First, a general description of rocks was developed to understand the general rock composition, and then aAlso, as previous researchers generally did not test the developed algorithm on new data, it is vital to understand how it will work in production.
+Also, as previous researchers generally did not test the developed algorithm on new data, it is vital to understand how it will work in production.
 How the results may be improved, and how different algorithms compete on new data classification.
 Also, an attempt was made to classify the data in an unsupervised way.
 First, a dataset was prepared according to a general description of rocks based on composition, as it is the easiest way to test a hypothesis.
 Then more sophisticated model to get a sedimentological feature was created.
 Finally, a technical core condition description was developed to build a reliable model for fracturing detection.